ooker777/docs-1/docs/en/Obsidian/Configuration example.md

 [^1]: You must be connected to copy the template !
 You can test locally through clone > https : `git clone https://github.com/Mara-Li/mkdocs_obsidian_template.git` or [with downloading the ZIP](https://github.com/Mara-Li/mkdocs_obsidian_template/archive/refs/heads/main.zip)
 [^2]: You need to be connected to generate it.
 [^3]: Normally, only file supported by obsidian are deleted, but some image exists only on the blog (for logo, for example).
 To prevent bad surprise, exclude these folder here.
+[^4]: You are free to convert or not the **simple** dataview bloc in Markdown.
+If this option is disabled, the bloc will be deleted complety in the converted file.